-If you're abroad for this round of Premier League fixtures but just can't bear to miss out on catching the coverage from your home country, you'll inevitably find it geo-blocked when you try to stream online.
-But don't sweat.
-With the option of a VPN, you can tune into those fixtures no matter where you are in the world without resorting to some dodgy feed on Reddit.
-And best of all, it's really easy to do:
+If you're abroad for the next round of Premier League fixtures and just can't bear to miss out on catching the coverage from your home country, you may well find it geo-blocked when you try to stream the action online via your usual provider.
+Fear not!
+With the option of a VPN, you can tune into those fixtures no matter where you are in the world without resorting to some dodgy Reddit soccer stream.
+And best of all, it's way easier than you think.

 What about the non-televised games?